ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   "info": null
 }
 ```
-## Pin's with requestid '30847411' can have cid 'baeaaadjrgeycynzqg44dkmrtgyya' replaced with 'baeaaadjrgeysynrzgq4dgnjwgyzq' - ✘ FAILED
+## Pin's with requestid '30874599' can have cid 'baeaaadbwguwdkmbsgaydemrsgu' replaced with 'baeaaadbwgywdkmrugu3dinztge' - ✘ FAILED

 ### Expectations (1/2 successful)